ManimCommunity/manim/docs/source/tutorials/configuration.rst

    >>> config.background_color = WHITE
    >>> config["background_color"] = WHITE

-The former is preferred; the latter is provided mostly for backwards compatibility.
+.. note:: The former is preferred; the latter is provided for backwards
+          compatibility.

 Most classes, including :class:`.Camera`, :class:`.Mobject`, and
 :class:`.Animation`, read some of their default configuration from the global